jerickjoe111/launch-school/JS230/01_DOM.md

 - `innerHTML`: it returns the content of the element as a string of HTML.
 Setting this property invokes the web browser's parser and replaces the element's current content with a parsed representation of the new string.
 (This is a very efficient operation, unless the `+=` operator for appending content is used.)
 - `outerHTML`: it returns the content of the element as a string of HTML, but this string includes the element itself (the opening and closing tags of the element).
 Setting the value of this property, the new content replaces _the element itself_.
-- `insertAdjacentHTML()`: This method accepts two arguments: the first argument is a string that represents the insertion point of the second argument; the second argument is an arbitrary string.
+- `insertAdjacentHTML()`: This method accepts two arguments: the first argument is a string that represents the insertion point of the second argument; the second argument is an arbitrary string to be parsed as HTML.
 The first argument string has to be one of the following:
     - `'beforebegin'`: right before the enclosing, first tag.
     - `'afterbegin'`: right after the enclosing, first tag.
     - `'beforeend'`: right before the enclosing, last tag.